douhan-wicht/BreedingSimulator/README.md

 - **Inbreeding and Relatedness Tracking**: Track inbreeding coefficients, relatedness, and genetic diversity across generations.

 ## Acknowledgments
 BreedingSimulator is developed using the SLiM evolutionary simulation framework and was created in the context of a course on population genetics and dynamics for first-year master's students in molecular life sciences at the University of Lausanne.
-Special thanks to the open-source community and contributors who helped make this project possible.